 - any loss caused, or contributed to, by your breach of these terms or your negligence.

-1.1 By submitting Content for publication, or by agreeing to prepare Content for publication, you acknowledge you have read and agree to be bound by these terms and conditions (“Terms”).
+By submitting content (including data, text, video, still images, audio or other material) for publication (Contribution), or by agreeing to prepare content for publication, you acknowledge you have read and agree to be bound by these terms and conditions (Contribution Terms).

-(a) the Content is original and has not been copied from any other source;
+(a) the Contribution is original and has not been copied from any other source;

-(b) you own all Intellectual Property Rights, including Moral Rights, in the Content;
+(d) you own all Intellectual Property Rights, including Moral Rights, in the Contribution (and have not, for example, developed the Contribution in your capacity as an employee);

-(c) use of the Content by the Institute will not:
+(e) use of the Contribution by the Institute will not:

 (i) result in a breach of any law or mandatory code of conduct;